Michigan football schedule 2024: 2 CFP teams, juicy home slate in expanded Big Ten

 *Big Ten Conference game

 Michigan fans!
 Celebrate the national title with our two commemorative books: "Blue Reign: The Story of the 2023 Michigan Wolverines' Legendary Run to the National Championship" and "Maize & Grand: Michigan’s Epic March to the 2023 National Title" — Preorder now to save!
-You can also buy a commemorative copy of the front page of the Detroit Free Press from the morning after U-M's history championship victory.
+You can also buy a commemorative copy of the front page of the Detroit Free Press from the morning after U-M's historic championship victory, and purchase our four-page special Stadium Section.

 This article originally appeared on Detroit Free Press: Michigan football 2024 schedule: Big Ten expansion means juicy slate